belle2/basf2/online_book/basf2/roe.rst

     * Usage of ROE without a mask is **not** recommended.

-.. topic:: Author(s) of this lesson
+.. topic:: Authors of this lesson

-    Sviatoslav Bilokin
+    Sviatoslav Bilokin,
+    Kilian Lieret